Kevin-VanDonkelaar-Personal-Website/kvdcre8r/README.md

 # Kevin VanDonkelaar: The Super Developer

 This was the first version of my personal website.
+It is hosted [here](https://kevin-vandonkelaar-personal-website.github.io/kvdcre8r/).
 I developed it using HTML and CSS.
 The most recent version can be found [here](https://the-super-developer.netlify.app/).

-## Create - Develop - Inspire

-#### I have adopted these three simple concepts as my motto as I embark on my new career as a web developer.
-My goal with this website is to display each of these in a tangible way.

-#### First, I used the comic book theme to show some of my personality and display my creativity.
-Second, I researched techniques and added extra features above the requirements to display my growing ability as a web developer.
-And lastly, I shared some of my personal info to inspire others.

-#### I hope you enjoy exploring this site as much as I did creating it.
-Thank you.
+I hope you enjoy exploring this site as much as I did creating it.
+Thank you!

 <!--PART I REQUIREMENTS (Due: 09/21 10:30pm)